fbpx

 Closing Day

-Make sure you have identification with you as well as a bank check with any money you had to bring for the transaction.
+Make sure you have identification with you as well as a bank check with any money you have to bring for the transaction.
 The lender’s attorney will not accept a bank check for any monies that need to be brought to the closing.

-Schedule your closing early in the day to give time for any last minute hiccups.
-In many states you do not own the house until the deed is recorded at the registry of deeds.
+Schedule your closing early in the day to give time for any last-minute hiccups.
+In many states, you do not own the house until the deed is recorded at the registry of deeds.
 Electronic filing with the registry of deeds has certainly sped up the recording process, but there is a filing deadline in the late afternoon.

 Pay attention to the closing steps to avoid any closing delays along the way.
 The escrow period between the time you have an offer accepted on a home and closing can be hectic.
-Usually you have 30 to 45 days to close and the pace can be fast.
+Usually, you have 30 to 45 days to close and the pace can be fast.

 While these steps may leave your head spinning, working with a competent Massachusetts Realtor or one in any state, will leave you in good hands.
 A REALTOR, acting in your best interest, will know the steps you need to take and will outline what you need to do.